 In his music and his life, Hector Berlioz was a passionate romantic.
 From his first crush at the age of 12 to his last love at 61, women were at the core of his inspiration and his existence.
 Largely self-taught, the irrepressible genius of French Romanticism found his greatest success in life beyond his native land.
 From Rome and Florence to Paris and Nice, we follow in his tracks to reveal his prodigious passion for music and more.
 Along the way, we meet his biographers as well as contemporary greats like conductor Sir Colin Davis, the first man to record the complete works of Berlioz.

 Berlioz’s granddaughter Clémentine

-[see also above for the book published basd on this research)
+(See also above for information regarding the book published based on this research.)

 As you may know Louis Berlioz had a daughter from a young lady with whom he had liaison.
 A letter by the mother of this person addressed to Louis concerning the welfare of the little girl is published in vol. VII of Correspondance Générale, letter no. 2855, footnote 1 (the original of the letter is in the Berlioz Museum).
 Until recently it had been assumed that Clémentine was born in Le Havre c.
 1854.

 According to the bulletin of the Association nationale Hector Berlioz, Lélio, La Lettre de l’AnHB, no. 28, October 2012, two researchers, Josiane Boulard and Lucien Chamard-Bois, have discovered a document which indicates that Clémentine was born in Marseille on 31 March 1861.

 It should be noted that La Louisiane, the merchant ship of which Louis was a capitain, frequently docked in the port of Marseille and Louis had a close relationship with Berlioz’s lifelong friend Auguste Morel and his family who lived there.

 Livre de Raison of Dr Berlioz – latest addition to the rich collection of the Berlioz Museum